microsoftgraph/entra-powershell/module/EntraBeta/docs/Add-EntraBetaApplicationOwner.md

 ```

 ### -ObjectId
-Specifies the ID of an application in Azure Active Directory.
+Specifies the ID of an application in Microsoft Entra ID.

 ```yaml
 Type: String